Philippines' Duterte raises rivals' suspicions by seeking vice presidency in 2022 | Politics

 - Philippines

-Philippine President Rodrigo Duterte has agreed to be the ruling party's vice presidential candidate in next year's elections, the PDP-Laban party said on Tuesday, prompting accusations by opponents that it was a ploy to maintain his grip on power.
+Philippine President Rodrigo Duterte said on Tuesday he will run for the vice presidency in next year's elections, confirming an earlier announcement by the country's ruling political party that was criticized by opponents as a ploy for Duterte to maintain his grip on power.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)